On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Discussion

 \section{Discussion}

 In this work, we studied how to effectively use high-dimensional covariate information to reduce the variance of estimation for ACE under randomization trial.
 Both simulation studies and the real data example illustrate such efficiency gain compared with the crude IPCW estimator.
-The proposed estimators does not depend on either the semiparametric model (e.g., Cox) for the survival outcome or the assumption of homogeneity effect among population.

-One strong assumption we made is random censoring.
+The proposed estimators does not depend on either the semiparametric model (e.g., Cox) for the survival outcome or the assumption of homogeneity effect among population. \paragraph{} One strong assumption we made is random censoring.
 This assumption ensures that (1) the model for inverse probability censoring part is correctly specified and (2) the random forest estimator satisfy the risk consistency requirement.
-In general, as long as we can find a high-dimensional estimator that satisfies the risk consistency requirement, we can use a semiparametric model to estimate the censoring probability and extend our results to dependent censoring.

-Also we would like to point out that to keep our asymptotic results clean, the augmentation part for our proposed estimator $\tau_3$ is not optimal.
-The use of augmented term similar to \citet{tsiatis2006} and \citet{lok2018} could be considered to increase efficiency with the augmented part $\int_0^{T\wedge C}\frac{E\left\{I(T>t)|T\geq u,X,Z\right\}}{S_C(u)}dM_C(u)$.
-Although known to be most efficient when the true $E\left\{I(T>t)|T\geq u,X,Z\right\}$ is used, it is unclear whether using estimated augmentation part from high-dimensional regression model will still achieve such efficiency.
-Due to the fact that the conditional expectation $E\left\{I(T>t)|T\geq u,X,Z\right\}$ follows a nonparametric model, the asymptotic behavior of such estimator is nontrivial.
+In general, as long as we can find a high-dimensional estimator that satisfies the risk consistency requirement, we can use a semiparametric model to estimate the censoring probability and extend our results to dependent censoring. \paragraph{} Also we would like to point out the augmentation part for our proposed estimator $\hat{\tau}_3$ might not be optimal.
+The use of augmented term similar to \citet{tsiatis2006} and \citet{lok2018} could be considered to increase efficiency.
 Given that our simple estimator $\hat{\tau}_3$ already shows decent improvement in relative efficiency, here we choose not to use augmented IPCW with its optimal form in this work.